israelhsu/ycsb-summarize/README.md

 previous invocations of this script.
 Make sure that your working directory does not have the numbered subdirectories before running the script.

+## TODO
+* Prevent mixing of results from multiple runs of the script.
+* Accomodate DSI runs on local machines and Atlas, which deliver the actual output directories (not tarball'd).
+* Optionally delete untarred files at the end of the script.
+* Generalize for output of various DSI benchmarks.
+* Automate creation of spreadsheets.